nmke-de/share/README.md

 Go to your home directory, and from there, to the folder named "share".

-Drag the file "share" on "Move share on this!"
+Drag the file "share" (with lower case s) on "Move share on this!"
+Drag the file "Share" (with upper case S) on "Applications".

 You have installed share!!!